-The Standard discussed on pages 42 to 45 is effective for accounting periods beginning on or after 1 January 2019.
+The Standards discussed on pages 40 to 48 are effective for accounting periods beginning on or after 1 January 2019.

-It may be possible to apply the changes early depending on local legislation and the requirements of the particular change in concern.
-The Standard is:
+It may be possible to apply these changes early depending on local legislation and the requirements of the particular change in concern.
+The Standards are: